levrex/Referral_ML/README.md

 It is estimated that roughly 30% of patients visiting the primary care have musculoskeletal complaints (MSK).
 Many of these patients are referred to the rheumatology outpatient clinic by the first healthcare provider (GP).
 Providing timely and appropriate care is crucial for the future prognosis of these patients, but the specific type of care needed varies depending on the diagnosis.
 We aimed to optimize the triaging procedure by automatically screening and prioritizing patients with AI methods.
 Using only the contents of the referral letters, we developed Machine Learning (ML) models to identify RA, OA, FMS and patients needing chronic care (>3 months).

+For more information see our article published in npj Digital Medicine: https://www.nature.com/articles/s41746-025-01495-4

 ## Installation